One of the most basic ingredients in beer is grain. Grain is what breaks down into sugar that yeast feeds on.

 - High RPMs can cause binding

-Victorio VKP1024 Deluxe Hand Operated Grain Mill Review
+#5 Victorio VKP1024 Deluxe Hand Crank Grain Mill

-If you are looking for something easy that is going to get your grains turned and aren’t looking to spend too much money, then this brewing grain mill is a top contender.
-It is hand operated and utilizes a simple dial to adjust the coarseness of your grains.
+If you are looking for something easy that is going to get your grains turned and aren’t looking to spend too much money, then this brewing grain grinder is a top contender.

-This is a quality mill that will last for years and is a great option for easy at home milling.
+This is a quality grinder that will last for several years and is an excellent option for easy at home milling.

 - Easy to use